 Clean Floors in Infant School Education

 The floors of the classrooms in infant schools attract all the critters, such as spiders and even rats depending on the area.
 Crumbs are always around the floor but also there is residue that comes off the children’s shoes as well.
-The floor must be vacuumed, keeping in mind some of the important areas that must be checked, such as the corners of the room and behind doors and under desks.
+The floor must be vacuumed, keeping in mind some of the important areas that must be checked, such as the corners of the room behind doors and under desks.

 Windows can often be forgotten when cleaning infant schools, but windows in classrooms can sometimes get really dirty with many fingerprints.
-Dirty windows can stop light getting into the classroom.
+Dirty windows can stop light from getting into the classroom.
 So it’s always a good idea to clean them with a cloth, including any glass panels on the doors to get rid of any fingerprints.

 Cleaning Infant School Bathrooms